andyalm/mount-vault/README.md

 ## Authentication

+Vault supports [many different authentication mechanisms](https://developer.hashicorp.com/vault/docs/auth).
+Right now, the only built-in authentication mechanism supported by `MountVault` out-of-the-box is `ldap`.
+However, you can still authenticate on your own, and then `MountVault` can use the vault token in your environment variables.
-Vault supports a few different authentication mechanisms.
-Right now, the act of authenticating with vault is outside the scope of `MountVault`.
-It expects a `VAULT_TOKEN` environment variable to be set in the session of the powershell instance its running in.
+By default, it expects a `VAULT_TOKEN` environment variable to be set in the session of the powershell instance its running in.
 If you would like to change the name of the environment variable that its looking for, you can pass the `-VaultTokenEnvironmentVariable` option on the `New-PSDrive` command.

+### LDAP authentication

+To use the built-in ldap authentication, add `-AuthType ldap -Credential $MyCredentials` to your `New-PSDrive` command.

 ## Usage